-(Dahan et al., 2014, Baram et al., 2013, 2014, Turkeltaub et al., 2014,2015a, 2015b).
-The study was conducted between 09/2009 and 04/2015.
-Mediterranean climate prevails in this area, with hot, dry summers (May-September) and rainy winters (October-April), with an average annual rainfall of 512 mm and average temperatures of 31.2 °C (August) and 17.8 °C (January) in the hottest and coldest months, respectively (Israeli Meteorological Service, 2015).
-Reference evapotranspiration rates calculated according to the Penman-Monteith method (suggested by the Food and Agriculture Organization) range from 1.5 mm day-1 (January) to 5.7 mm day-1 (July) (Israeli Meteorological Service, 2015).
+age temperatures of 31.2 °C (August) and 17.8 °C (January) in the hottest and coldest months, respectively (Israeli Meteorological Service, 2015).
+Reference evapotranspiration rates calculated according to the Penman-Monteith method (suggested by the Food and Agriculture Organization) range from 1.5 mm day-1 (January) to 5.7 mm day-1 (July; Israeli Meteorological Service, 2015).

-The crop field cultivation history, which was provided by personal communication with the farmers, includes alternation between rainfed agriculture, with wheat, and irrigated agriculture watermelon for seeds, and cotton as summer crop.
-From 2005 to 2013, the crop field site was cultivated with rainfed winter crops-spring wheat (Triticum aestivum L.) and pea (Pisum sativum L.) (Fig. 1).
-Then for 1 year (2013/2014), the field was uncultivated.
+The crop field cultivation history includes alternation between rainfed agriculture as wheat and irrigated agriculture as watermelon for seeds and cotton as summer crop (personal communication).
+From 2005 to 2013, the crop field site was cultivated with rainfed winter crops-spring wheat (Triticum aestivum L.) and pea (Pisum sativum L.; Fig. 1).
+Then, for 1 year (2013/2014), the field was uncultivated.
 The crops were sown at the beginning of the wet season (November) and grew into the spring (April).
 After harvest, disk plow and roller practices were implemented.
 Since 2005, the main fertilization application to the field was dairy-farm slurry manure, which was distributed over the 10 ha field for 60 days during May and June (Fig. 1).
-The total nitrogen concentration in the dairy slurry is 900 mg L-1 (Water Authority, 2012).
+The total nitrogen concentration in the dairy slurry is $900 \text{ mg L}^{-1}$ (Israel Water Authority, 2012).
 In September 2014, jojoba (Simmondsia chinensis) shrubs were planted and irrigation systems were installed.